 - Ask the company, who cancelled your internship, to consider a virtual internship.
 Many companies are now operating virtually.
 Explain that you have completed your spring semester virtually and you are comfortable with working remotely.

 - Develop a new strategy.
-Target companies who are hiring and who are seeing an uptick in their business because of this pandemic.
+Target companies who are hiring and who are seeing an uptick in their business with the help of Arkansas SEO agencies because of this pandemic.
 Think about Amazon, UPS, Zoom and Target.